actualbudget/docs/docs/tour/budget.md

 Let's look at a category (as seen in the purple box).
 We have the same functionality as on the group level: hide, rename and delete.
 And, of course, you can also add a note here, with information specific to the category.

+You can add a new category group by clicking the "Add group" button (as seen in the blue box).

 ![](/img/a-tour-of-actual/tour-budget-details.png)

 ### The middle - the budget section